Subclass 858: Distinguished Talent Visa Australia

 - Prove that they are of benefit to the Australian community, whether economic, social, cultural, academic, artistic or sports

 - Prove that they are able to establish themselves in Australia

 - Be aged between 18 and 54 years inclusive, unless exemptions apply

 - Statements from international sporting bodies

 - Sporting scholarships received

 Your presence in Australia must be likely to benefit Australia as a whole.
-This benefit may be economic, social or cultural.
-This also means that if your field is of a nature not generally acceptable in Australia, you will likely fail on this ground.
+These benefits may be economic, social or cultural.
+This also means that if your field is of a nature that is not generally acceptable in Australia, your application is most likely to fail on this ground.

 The benefit to Australia must be real and not purely based on conjecture.
 The precise nature of the benefit will be dependent on your field of expertise.
 For example, a sportsperson might be expected to raise the standard of competition domestically, or a prominent academic may increase Australia’s reputation within a particular field of study.